jovoro/geminid/README.md

 serve content.
 But the goal is to have a compliant gemini server written in C.

 ## Prerequisites
 A Unix-like or POSIX-compliant OS is required.
 OpenSSL 1.1.1 is recommended.
 If you build with an earlier version, I assume it is one which at least supports TLS 1.2.
 You need to define `TLS_USE_V1_2_METHOD` if you want to use TLS 1.2.
 If you want to use even older versions, you need to modify the source code in tls.c to use the appropriate version-specific method.
+OpenSSL 3.0 has been tested successfully.

 I've added a more sophisticated URL parser which is based on lex/flex, so you need that, too.
 As of 2020-05-20 there is a new configuration file introduced which requires libconfig as a dependency.